 Many applications make use of fluorescence in conjunction with other measurements, such as Raman, where the ability to use the same excitation source for both techniques’ eases integration and analysis of data.
 A typical example would be solar cell manufacturing and research, where highly structured surfaces are analysed using both techniques – fluorescence to examine inherent properties such as carrier lifetime or efficiency, and Raman Microscopy to determine feature homogeneity, for instance.

 UniKLasers design and manufacture single frequency continuous wave laser sources with unrivalled wavelength stability and narrow linewidths - designed for integration over a range of wavelengths within a small footprint.
-We currently offer single frequency lasers in the red and green areas of the visible spectrum with our Solo 640 Series and Duetto 532 Series respectively, along with our infrared Solo 1064 Series and ultraviolet Duetto 349 Series.
+We currently offer single frequency lasers in the red area of the visible spectrum with our Solo 640 Series, along with Ultraviolet 349 NX Laser.